-- Term of Homeownership Assistance: If an elderly or disabled family chooses to move, with continued homeownership assistance, for any reason outside of applicable disability needs, HABC will apply a term limit for assistance.
-The term of assistance will be equal to the term of their new mortgage. - Payment Shock Requirements: To ensure family success in the Homeownership program, HABC will institute additional mortgage requirements.
+- Income to Determine Family Payments: Whereas the family uses Foster Care Payments and Adoption Assistance payments to qualify for a mortgage and/or increase mortgage affordability, HABC will use these sources as income to calculate the family's tenant potion. - Payment Shock Requirements: To ensure family success in the Homeownership program, HABC will institute additional mortgage requirements.
 Specifically, a family's initial payment portion of their mortgage may not be more than 1.5 times their current TTP.
 This requirement applies to all homeownership families with the exception of families where the head of household graduated from college or received a certification from a certified trade school within the past 12 months.
-In cases of recent graduates, the tenant's portion cannot exceed 40% of their adjusted monthly income.

-Reinstatement: Where a homeownership family was terminated 180 calendar days after the last housing assistance payment, HABC will consider reinstatement for non-disabled households within the first year of termination and disabled households within two years of termination.
+In cases of recent graduates, the tenant's portion cannot exceed 40% of their adjusted monthly income. - Reinstatement: Where a homeownership family was terminated 180 calendar days after the last housing assistance payment, HABC will consider reinstatement for non-disabled households within the first year of termination and disabled households within two years of termination.
 To be eligible for reinstatement, the family must be current on their mortgage, have not refinanced their mortgage with unfavorable terms, withdrawn equity from the home or be facing foreclosure.
 Additionally, the family must meet all eligibility requirements for the Housing Choice Voucher and Homeownership programs.
 Reinstatement may also be considered for a disabled household, (whose program participation was ended due to the 180 Homeownership Assistance Payment rule) and who was previously employed and experienced a significant decline in income due to their disability caused inability to work.

 Metrics have been updated to reflect the anticipated volume of homeownership transactions in FY 2025.
 Additionally, HABC is removing HC #5 as move to a better unit or an opportunity neighborhood are not applicable indicators of the success of this activity.
 Many homebuyers in scattered site units purchase the unit in which they currently reside.
-While HABC may encourage HCV and SHV families to choose units opportunity neighborhoods, final purchase location is up to the family.
+While HABC may encourage

+HCV and SHV families to choose units opportunity neighborhoods, final purchase location is up to the family.

-Н C #1: Additional L Inits of Housing M lade Available Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+HC #1: Additional Units of Housing Made Available Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of new housing units made available for households at or below 80% of AMI as a result of the activity (increase) 0 18 HC #6: Increase in Home ownership Opport unities Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Number of households that purchased a home as a result of the activity (increase) 0 18

-HC #7: Increase in Homeownership Opportunities Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Number of households that purchased a home as a result of the activity (increase) 0 18 HC # 7: Increase in Hon neownership Oppo ortunities Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of households receiving services aimed to increase housing choice.
+0 35

-0 35 Represents households who have accumulate savings of at least \$2,00 nership, receive mortg age approval, increase d credit score and
+\ Represents households who have applied for homeownership, receive mortgage approval, increased credit score and accumulate savings of at least \$2,000